 To learn more, check out the “Passover in Pittsburgh” digital exhibit on the Rauh Jewish History Program & Archives’ Generation to Generation website, the History Center’s H.J.
 Heinz Company’s Digital Collection Highlights, Historic Pittsburgh’s Photographs from the H.J.
 Heinz Company Collection, and the Pittsburgh Jewish Newspaper Project.

-David Schlitt is the director of the Rauh Jewish History Program & Archives at the Heinz History Center.
+David Schlitt was formerly the director of the Rauh Jewish History Program & Archives.

 Eleanor Foa Dienstag, In Good Company, (New York, N.Y.: Warner Books, 1994), p.
 275.

 “FDA History – Part II: The 1938 Food, Drug, and Cosmetic Act,” accessed April 2016.